 Again, the smaller size makes these ships ideal for visiting more unique ports of call.

-While these ships were all revitalized within the past ten years, they do not feature the latest and greatest amenities of modern day cruise ships.
+While these ships were all revitalized within the past decade or so, they do not feature the latest and greatest amenities of modern day cruise ships.
 Still, you will find a rock-climbing wall, the adults Solarium, mini golf, and an outdoor movie screen.
 These ships also have a main theater with nightly entertainment, a main dining room, the Windjammer buffet, and at least one specialty restaurant.

 Comments